 Californians must be registered to vote at least 15 days before Election Day.
 For this date and other important election deadlines, go to Election Dates and Resources.
-If the registration deadline has passed for an upcoming election, in most elections you may visit your county elections office during the 14 days prior to, and including Election Day to conditionally register to vote and vote a provisional ballot.
-This process is called Conditional Voter Registration.
+If the registration deadline has passed for an upcoming election, in most elections you may visit your county elections office, a vote center, or a satellite office designated by your county elections official during the 14 days prior to, and including Election Day to conditionally register to vote and vote a provisional ballot.
+This process is called Same Day Voter Registration.

 Once you register, you may vote in all state and local elections.
 You will not need to register to vote again unless you change your name or change your political party preference.
 If you move, you can update your California residence address by re-registering online or by submitting a paper voter registration application.